IgniteUI/igniteui-docfx/en/components/themes/misc/angular-material-theming.md

 );
 ```

-Finally, we are ready to pass the two color palettes to the `mat-light-theme` function which will create an Angular Material theme with colors taken from the Ignite UI color palette:
+Finally, we are ready to pass the two color palettes to the `mat-light-theme` function which will create an Angular Material theme with colors taken from the Ignite UI material color palette:

 ```scss
 $custom-mat-light-theme: mat-light-theme(